pkovarynng/CarND-Advanced-Lane-Lines/writeup.md

 | 595, 450      | 330, 0        |
 | 685, 450      | 950, 0        |
 | 1120, 720     | 950, 720      |

+For the actual perspective I create the transformation matrix by calling `cv2.getPerspectiveTransform()`.
+Then to perform the actual perspective transform I call `cv2.warpPerspective()`.

 I verified that my perspective transform was working as expected by drawing `srcpoints` and `dstpoints` onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.